Arghali123/C/User_defined_Function/note.md

     return 0;
 }
 ```
+# Function Parameters
+Function parameters are the means for communication between the calling and the called functions.Two types:**formal parameters and actual parameters**.

+- Formal parameters are given in the function defination while actual parameters are given in the function call.
+- The name of the formal and actual parameters need not be same but data types and the number of parameters must be match.
 ## Categories of User defined fucntions(Differrent Forms of Functions)
 1. **No Parameters,No Return Value**:
 These functions neither accept any input parameters nor return any value.
 They are typically used for performing tasks like printing messages or manipulating global variables.